ngraczykowski/iris-root/modules/payments-bridge/README.md

 # Authenticate the request to the server

+## Enabling endpoint security in development

+The development configuration disables service security by default, to ease with testing.
+But for testing the authorization itself, you need to enable it.

+To enable security, set the following property:

+    pb.security.disable-security: false

+> **NOTE**
+>
+> The security is enabled by default.

 ## Getting access token from Keycloak

 To get access token for the client `sierra-dev-api` run: